NextWordDev/psychoevals/README.md

 ## How It Works

-PsychoGPT is built around three core modules: agents, security, and moderation.
+PsychoEvals is built around three core modules: agents, security, and moderation.

 ### Agents Quickstart